ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 * libc of the arm cross-compiler ? (*dnf install arm-none-eabi-newlib.noarch*)
 * genhtml

-Eventually setup the path to ruby:
+Eventually, if necessary, setup the path to ruby:
 ``` shell
 $ export RUBY=/path/to/ruby
 ```